RealDoigt/Dew-Programming-Language-Specification/spec.md

 Custom types can be defined as aliases using the `enum` and `mode` keywords.
 These types are should ideally be handled at compile time or by a preprocessor.

 ### Mode
 The `mode` keyword is used for simple type aliases.
 Whether it is used as a way to save some typing time or as a way to more clearly and visually establish API equivalences between languages and frameworks.
 The basic syntax is `mode custom_type_name is <type>`.
-A more advanced syntax can be used for array types: `mode custom_array_type(n) is \<array type>\[n]`
+A more advanced syntax can be used for array types: `mode custom_array_type(n m etc) is \<array type>\[n]`

 Example 1:
 ```dew